 Female plants produce small berries, usually black or red fruit.
 These wild edible berries are particularly beloved by birds.

 When greenbrier berries first grow, they are green.
 They can blend in quite well with the rest of the plant.

 But as the summer turns to autumn and the berries ripen, they become almost black.
 These berries are usually only ⅓” long.
-Each berry contains between 1-3 seeds.
+Each of these edible berries contains between 1-3 large seeds.
 The berries become fully ripe in September, and persist through winter.

 Greenbrier is not a particularly picky vine, at least in one half of the country.
 The vine grows abundantly through eastern United States and Canada.

 As a crawling vine, you’ll find it among trees, thickets, or roadside fences.
 The plant thrives in undisturbed spaces and left unmanaged will form impenetrable walls of vegetation.
 If this crawler has nothing to climb, it will start spreading on the ground.